gardehal/python-weather-fetch/README.md

-# python-simple-weather-fetch
+# python-weather-fetch

-A simple python program that fetches data from [MET Weather API](https://api.met.no/weatherapi) and returns current temp, temp for rest of the day, and temp for next 24 hours.
+A python program that fetches data from [MET Weather API](https://api.met.no/weatherapi) and returns current temp, temp for rest of the day, and temp for next 24 hours.

 ## Usage (Windows)
 1. [Install Python](https://www.python.org/downloads/)